bluedata-katacoda/katacoda-scenarios/Mysql_Scenario/step3.md

 To view the content of Dockerfile please execute the following command.<br>
 `cat ~/Mysql/image/centos/Dockerfile`{{execute}}

-You will now see many commands populate your terminal.
-These are the commands you would use if you were to install your application manually on a host.
+<li>You will now see many commands populate your terminal.
+These are the commands you would use if you were to install your application manually on a host</li>
-<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on.<br>
+<br><li>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on</li><br>

 <br>Blue Data provides their own base image, which you can use by simply adding the following command at the top of your Dockerfile:
 <br><b>FROM bluedata/centos7:latest</b><br>